devex-web-frontend/dx-phantomcss-reporter/README.md

 $ npm install --save devex-web-frontend/dx-phantomcss-reporter devex-web-frontend/dx-phantomcss
 ```

-NOTE: `dx-phantomcss-report` does not require `dx-phantomcss` as a dependency, but generally it can uses basic config which is located in `dx-phantomcss` package.
+NOTE: `dx-phantomcss-report` does not require `dx-phantomcss` as a dependency, but generally it can use basic config which is located in `dx-phantomcss` package.

 ## CLI